weshinsley/QMP/README.md

 * Settings -> Screen Settings is the only option so far.

-* Fairly simple - you can manually set the location and size of the video playind window (when it appears), or you can autodetect monitors, and pick a full-screen one.
+* Fairly simple - you can manually set the location and size of the video playing window (when it appears), or you can autodetect monitors, and pick a full-screen one.

 ## Issues to fix: